emcnicholas/secureX-swc-detailed-alert-wf/README.md

 ![](screenshots/run.png)

-11. If successfull, you should receive a Webex Team Message in the space you configured above similar to the following
+11. If successful, you should receive a Webex Team Message in the space you configured above similar to the following

 ![](screenshots/wxt_message.png)

 12. As a final step you could choose to enable to scheduled trigger for this workflow.
-This is recommended, as the workflow only retrieves the security events of the last hour.
-By scheduling it, the Security analysts will be updated every hour for potential new malicious activity.
+This is recommended, as the workflow only retrieves the security events of the last 5 minutes.
+By scheduling it, the Security analysts will be updated every 5 minutes for potential new malicious activity.
 To enable the trigger, click on the hyperlink below and uncheck the `DISABLE TRIGGER` checkbox.
 This can be found in the workflow properties in the right menu pane.

 ![](screenshots/schedule.png)